medyo/android-about-page/README.md

 </style>
 ```

-Or explicitly pass the style resource to the `AboutPage` constructor.
+Or explicitly pass the style resource to the `AboutPage` constructor to apply it
+on selective `AboutPage` instances.

 ```java
 AboutPage aboutPage = new AboutPage(context, R.style.Widget_AboutPage);